 The finance costs mainly consist of interest expenses on bank borrowings and lease liabilities.
-The finance costs for interest expenses on bank borrowings remained at a stable level with approximately SGD47,000 and SGD35,000 for the year ended 31 December 2019 and 2020 respectively.
+The finance costs for interest expenses on bank borrowings increased by approximately SGD8,000 or 28.6% from approximately SGD28,000 for the year ended 31 December 2021 to approximately SGD36,000 for the year ended 31 December 2022.